≡ Menu

 So, without further ado, let’s dive right in!

-What rodenticide toxicity in dogs and what does it so?
+What is rodenticide toxicity in dogs?

 Rodenticide Toxicity is caused when your dog gets into some bait traps or ingests something laced with rat or rodent poison.
-And while you may believe your dog is too smart to do something like this let us assure you that it is not completely unheard of for “terriers” or other dog breeds who have been bred to hunt vermin, to ingest the rat that has been poisoned itself and therefore become sick.
+And while you may believe your dog is too smart to do something like this, let us assure you that it is not completely unheard of for “terriers” or other dog breeds who have been bred to hunt vermin, to ingest the rat that has been poisoned itself and therefore become sick.

 To make matters worse…